myPOS blog Tips

 If this is a somewhat new concept and you’d like to find out more about what franchising is and how it works, then this post is for you.

-A franchise is not an ordinary business, it’s a very specific type of company that starts out with the franchisor, who owns the business and who’s seeking to expand it in the same form, function, and structure as the original business.
+In other words, a franchise is not an ordinary business.
+Instead, it’s a very specific type of company that starts out with the franchisor who owns the business and who’s seeking to expand it in the same form, function, and structure as the original business.

 This is the gist of franchising’s meaning and if you’d like to imagine it differently, you might consider a successful business that expands into different territories but also offers the same standards of products and services to the customers.

-Ultimately, the franchisee purchases the rights to offer these products and/or services under a trademark or brand name for an extended period of time – usually five to 20, or even 30 years.
+Ultimately, the franchisee or business owner purchases the rights to offer these products and/or services under a trademark or brand name for an extended period of time.
+In some cases, franchise agreements last between five and 20, or even 30 years.

 Some of the most popular franchises around the world that are easily recognisable include McDonald’s, Dunkin’ Donuts, and others.

-When you make inquiries about franchising and do your research, you’ll notice that there are thousands of franchising opportunities across the UK.
-You will need to be very specific about your interests and passions and choose a franchise to suit you and your personality well.
+In the UK, there are thousands of franchising opportunities.
+You will need to be very specific about your interests and passions and choose one that will suit you and your personality well.

-One of the first steps you’ll need to take when you’ve identified the niche of franchises you’d like to get into is to get hold of the franchise agreement.
+One of the first steps you’ll need to take when you’ve identified the niche is to get hold of the franchise agreement.
 This will set out your duties, responsibilities, rights, and obligations as a franchisee.

-Read this document well and once you’re done, read it again.
-Preferably with the help of a franchising consultant or an attorney to make sure you miss nothing.
+Read this contract well and once you’re done, read it again.
+Preferably, do this with the help of a franchising consultant or an attorney to make sure you miss nothing.

 These agreements are usually very detailed and cover everything you need to know about running your franchise – from the fees or royalties which you’ll be expected to pay the franchisor actively to the set of rules that will govern your relationship with the franchisor.

-Also, consider speaking to a wide range of franchisees in your niche and ask them about their successes and challenges.
+Also, consider speaking to other franchisees in your niche and ask them about their successes and challenges.

-Once you’ve chosen your franchise partner, you’ll need to ask about marketing and advertising support, training support, customer relationship management support, and other factors to ensure you get the right help from your franchisor after you pay the initial franchise fee.
+Once you’ve chosen your franchise partner, you’ll need to ask about the needed know-how of the business.
+Enquire about marketing and advertising support, training support, customer relationship management support, and other factors to ensure you get the right help from your franchisor after you pay the initial franchise fee.

 With that being taken care of, you can launch your franchise business in a specific location.
 Here’s where the hard work begins.
 This is where you’ll be offering either a product or a service to your customers and you’ll need to do this to the standards that the franchisor has set.